-This special cat doesn’t just run faster than man, it travels faster than almost anything human civilization has ever created.
+This special cat doesn’t just run faster than man; it travels faster than almost anything human civilization has ever created.

 But there are problems for these incredible animals.
 Cheetahs have lost 91% of their historical range over the last century.
 Less than 7000 of them remain.

-After reaching their top speed cheetahs can cover eight meters in a single stride.
-During this sprint there are times when none of the paws touch the ground, as they glide effortlessly across the savannah.
+After reaching their top speed, cheetahs can cover eight meters in a single stride.
+During this sprint, there are times when none of the paws touch the ground as they glide effortlessly across the savannah.

-Cheetah are small predators.
+Cheetahs are small predators.
 A mature male weighs around 60 kg, which is far less than other cats and most other animals on the savannah.
 It must be light and slender in order to run fast, with no unnecessary weight.

 That piece of science is relatively obvious.
 You wouldn’t expect a hefty giant like a hippo or elephant to be the world’s fastest animal.
 The rest of the cheetah science is quite incredible.